MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/performance-reference.md

 ---
-title: Timeline event reference
+title: Performance recording event reference
-description: The timeline events mode displays all events triggered while making a recording.
-Use the timeline event reference to learn more about each timeline event type.
+description: Describes each event type in the Performance tool, for all events that are triggered while making a recording.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual